bruceravel/demeter/documentation/Athena/forward.rst

 .. bibliography:: athena.bib
    :filter: author % "Kelly"
    :list: bullet

+An excellent review of the fundamental principles of X-ray absorption spectroscopy is

+.. bibliography:: athena.bib
+   :filter: author % "Newville" and year == '2014'
+   :list: bullet

 Scott Calvin has written an excellent XAFS text book which covers a